rkwitt/teaching/SS26/ML/PS/README.md

 ## Exercise sheets

-**Important**: Please hand in the exercise sheets with the names of **all** group members on it and in the form of **one PDF** file, specifically, the filename should be in the form `group_A_submission_exsheet_C.pdf` in case you are part of group A and have just submitted exercise sheet C.
+**Important**: Please hand in the exercise sheets with the names of **all** group members on it and in the form of **one PDF** file, specifically, the filename should be in the form `group_1_submission_exsheet_C.pdf` in case you are part of **Group 1** and have just submitted exercise sheet C. *Submission files deviating from this naming convention will not be graded!*

 | | **Points** | **Link** | **Deadline** |
 |---|---|---|---|